Enforce sign-in for Desktop

 Linux/usr/share/docker-desktop/registry/registry.json

-The registry.json file must contain the following contents, where myorg is replaced with your organization's name.
+Open the registry.json file in a text editor and add the following contents, where myorg is replaced with your organization’s name.
 The file contents are case-sensitive and you must use lowercase letters for your organization's name.

 {